alemat13/tsp_solver/backend/README.md

 ## Build Docker Image

-The simplier way to build the Docker image is to run this command :
+The simpler way to build the Docker image is to run this command :

 ``docker build -t tsp_solver:latest https://github.com/alemat13/tsp_solver.git#main``

-Or if you already cloned the repo, you can run the following command at the projet root dir:
+Or if you already cloned the repo, you can run the following command at the project root dir:

 ``docker build -t tsp_solver .``